 -

-- Dry Rice Noodles: Soak in hot water until just al dente and pliable (or follow package directions).
-Drain and set aside.
+If using dry rice noodles: Soak in hot water until just pliable (or follow package directions), then drain and set aside.

 Notes